-Since its inception, more than 1000 research and development projects with over 400 industry partners have been completed.
-More than 3,000 undergraduate and graduate students from the engineering, business and arts/science colleges collaborated to help achieve a high rate of return on investment deliverables.
-Research efforts are driven by industry needs and historically have been focused in the areas of operations research, analytics, supply chain and logistics, management science, product innovation, sustainability, and agile manufacturing.
+Since its inception, more than 1,125 research and development projects with over 450 industry partners have been completed.
+More than 4,125 undergraduate and graduate students from the engineering, business and arts/science colleges collaborated to help achieve deliverables having a high rate of return on investment.

 The ESC engages students along with professors, senior fellows, subject matter experts, and industry partners, who utilize a layered-mentoring approach.
 This helps companies use existing or develop new technology tools to grow and compete in a global marketplace.
 Commonly, research teams are interdisciplinary and engage both undergraduate and graduate students.